-In comparison to last year, own funds are lower due to different effects:
+In comparison to last year, own funds are slightly higher due to different effects:

-- The economic environment influenced the own funds positively mainly following lower spreads than in 2016, counterbalanced by negative impacts from the higher yield curves and foreign exchange rates changes. - -The New Business written in 2017 and the changes in the stock impacted the own funds positively, mainly following the high volumes written in the Global Private Wealth Solutions business. - The own funds are influenced negatively by higher recurring administration expenses in comparison to last year.
-Reviewed lapse assumptions counterbalanced partly this effect. - -Own funds are decreasing following structural changes in the own funds with an expected dividend payment based on the year-end result 2017 and the repayment of the subordinated loans in 2017 (repayment of nominal value of EUR 10 million as of 17 November 2017 with a mark-to-market value of EUR 11.1 million in 2016).
+- -The New Business written in 2018 and the changes in the stock impacted the own funds positively, mainly following the high volumes written in the Global Private Wealth Solutions business. - -The economic environment influenced negatively the own funds, mainly driven by negative spread impact on the bonds portfolio and negative equity market effects over the last quarter 2018. - -The own funds are influenced negatively by higher recurring administration expenses in comparison to last year. - -Own funds are decreasing following structural changes in the own funds with the foreseen dividend payment based on the year-end 2018 result.